*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 Like any other teenager, I was taken to the doctor and was immediately put on medication for birth control for acne and hormonal imbalances, two different seizure medications, and was given three different types of anti-depressants over the course of just 4 years.
-Despite all this, I managed to be a straight A student and lived a seemingly normal life to others.
+Despite all this, I managed to be a straight-A student and lived a seemingly normal life to others.

 I was what others called “the pretty girl” in high school.
-I played volleyball, was a cheerleader, always on the honor roll, and had great friends, but I always had low self-esteem and never really felt like I belonged even though I couldn’t understand why.
+I played volleyball, was a cheerleader, was always on the honor roll, and had great friends, but I always had low self-esteem and never really felt like I belonged even though I couldn’t understand why.
 I dismissed it as just “being me” even though I can’t really ever say I felt healthy or vibrant at any point in my life as a young woman.

 And although I felt alone and confused, this was the turning point for me on my road to a better life as I began learning to finally love food, health, and myself again.
 It was not—and has not been— an easy road for me, but without this time in my life, I’m not sure I would be alive and well as I am today.

-My Introduction to Holistic Health
+My Introduction to Holistic Health:

 So at just 20 years old, I started a journey I knew nothing about: natural health and healing.
 Although I’d been a straight-A student all my life, I had to start relying on a whole new type of knowledge I’d never embraced: intuition and self-motivation.

-No one around me could relate; I started my healthy living journey all on my own.
-I think this period of my life was exactly what inspired me to do what I do today because it taught me to have a relationship with food in a healthy way again without depending on others to feed me, cook for me, or tell me what to eat.
-I never really shared much of this with my family, I just started cooking my own foods–even if they weren’t perfect–and learning as much as I could about natural health and nutrition.
+In fact, this period of my life was exactly what inspired me to do what I do today because it taught me to have a relationship with food in a healthy way again without depending on others to feed me, cook for me, or tell me what to eat.
+I just started cooking my own foods–even if they weren’t perfect–and learning as much as I could about natural health and nutrition.

-For the first time in my life, I learned to love vegetables and realized food could taste good even if it wasn’t fried or filled with sugar and white flour.
-I started cooking my own food, learning about food, and shopping for food by reading ingredient lists and labels.
-I focused on what healthy foods I could eat when I shopped for food versus thinking about all the foods I wasn’t eating anymore.
+The most important thing I did, however, was to make sure I focused on what healthy foods that I could eat when I shopped for food versus thinking about all the foods I wasn’t eating anymore.
 This helped me stay positive, inspired, kept me from feeling restricted, and over time my love for health and nutrition grew tremendously.
 I never counted calories, weighed myself, or made food about numbers because I don’t think that’s the point of eating healthy.

 Hard?
 Yes?
 Worth It?
 Completely!